michelep/ESP32_WebRadio/README.md

 # ESP32_WebRadio
 An Internet web radio based to ESP32

-ESP32 connect to the Internet via WiFI (support WEP/WPA/WPA2), fetching MP3/AAC audio stream from your favourite webradios (mine is Dance Wave!).
+ESP32 connect to the Internet via WiFI (support WEP/WPA/WPA2), fetching MP3/AAC/M4A audio stream from your favourites webradio (mine is Dance Wave!).
 Then decode MP3 and send via I2S to DAC.
 The DAC simply output audio to a PAM8403 3W amplifier.

 My grandpa made for me a fantastic wood case that sits perfectly on my book shelf in the linving room ;-)